gcedeno/Analysing_Airbnb_data_Seattle/README.md

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+There is 1 notebook available here to showcase work related to the above questions.
+The notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+Markdown cells were used to assist in walking through the process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final Machine learning model used to predict salary.
+There are no additional files necessary to obtain the final results and answer the proposed business questions.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here]().

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Original Author: Josh Bernhard, additional modifications by: Gustavo Cedeno.
-Otherwise, feel free to use the code here as you would like!
+Must give credit to Airbnb and Kaggle for the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle).
+Original Author: Gustavo Cedeno following recommendations and requirements from Udacity's Data Science ND Program under the instruction of Josh Bernhard.